SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

 ## Prepare ensemble of initial states

-To initiate a data assimilation cycle, the ensemble of initial model states, in a form of restart files, is necessary.
-Let us begin the data assimilation cycle from 20010101000000.
+To initiate a data assimilation cycle, it is necessary to create an ensemble of initial model states, in the form of restart files.
+Suppose that we start a data assimilation cycle from 20010101000000.
 The natural way to create initial conditions to start with is adding random perturbation to the true state.

 A python script `init_perturb/init_perturb.py` is designed to do this task.
-Modify the setting to fit them to this experiment.
+Modify the setting in this script to the following values.
 ```
 wavel1 =  500000.  ### short-wave cutoff wavelength
 wavel2 = 2000000.  ### long-wave  cutoff wavelength